openenergymonitor/emonTH/README.md

 - Assembly is done in the UK.
 All components are RoHS compliant and free of conflict materials.
 - Surface freight is used in preference to air shipping when ordering parts in bulk.
 This consumes 33 times less energy.
 - We have strived to optimise electrical consumption in our hardware to be as low was possible and recommend the use of green, rechargable batteries, see [blog post](http://openenergymonitor.blogspot.com/2013/10/aa-battery-considerations.html).

+## Disclaimer

+OUR PRODUCTS AND ASSEMBLY KITS MAY BE USED BY EXPERIENCED, SKILLED USERS, AT THEIR OWN RISK.
+TO THE FULLEST EXTENT PERMISSIBLE BY THE APPLICABLE LAW, WE HEREBY DISCLAIM ANY AND ALL RESPONSIBILITY, RISK, LIABILITY AND DAMAGES ARISING OUT OF DEATH OR PERSONAL INJURY RESULTING FROM ASSEMBLY OR OPERATION OF OUR PRODUCTS.

+The OpenEnergyMonitor system is sold as a development kit to empower members of the openenergymonitor community to to get involved with the OpenEnergyMonitor open-source energy monitoring development project.

+Your safety is your own responsibility, including proper use of equipment and safety gear, and determining whether you have adequate skill and experience.
+OpenEnergyMonitor and Megni registered partnership disclaims all responsibility for any resulting damage, injury, or expense.
+It is your responsibility to make sure that your activities comply with applicable laws, including copyright.
+Always check the webpage associated with each unit before you get started.
+There may be important updates or corrections!
+All use of the instructions, kits, projects and suggestions given both by megni.co.uk, openenergymonitor.org and shop.openenergymonitor.org are to be used at your own risk.
+The technology (hardware , firmware and software) are constantly changing, documentation (including build guide and instructions) may not be complete or correct.

+If you feel uncomfortable with assembling or using any part of the kit, simply return it to us for a full refund.